How to Know If You Need a Firm or Soft Mattress

 While having a firmer mattress provides your bones with more resistance and support, a softer mattress can give you the comfort and cushion you need to sleep happy throughout the night.

 Generally, softer mattresses are best for back and side sleepers, as they conform to joints and the spine, providing you with enough cushion and support.
-If you're wondering what is a pillow top mattress or euro top mattress, the answer is much simpler than you may think.

 Best Soft Mattresses